Animals

 IN THE WILD – Grasses and plants

-IN THE ZOO – Greens, hay, vegetables and specially formulated tortoise chowFASCINATING FACTS
+IN THE ZOO – Greens, hay, vegetables, and specially formulated tortoise chowFASCINATING FACTS

-• Largest tortoise on the African mainland
+• The African spurred tortoise is the largest tortoise on the African mainland.

-• Females lay 15 to 30 eggs
+• Females lay 15 to 30 eggs.

-• Males can be seen ramming into each other in attempts to flip one another over -
+• Males can be seen ramming into each other in attempts to flip one another over. -

 Bald Eagle